• Mumbai, India

 This therapy is used to slow the growth of specific types of uterine cells.
 It usually involves the use of a high dose of the sex hormone progesterone in the form of a pill.
 This helps to shrink some cancers or control some symptoms.
 It can also be used for women who cannot have surgery or radiation therapy.
 It can also be used in combination with other types of treatment.

-Side effects of hormone therapy may include fluid retention, insomnia, increase in appetite, and weight gain.
+Side effects of hormone therapy may include fluid retention, insomnia, an increase in appetite, and weight gain.
 Talk with your doctor about the side effects and how to prevent them.

 It is a type of therapy where the drug is injected into a vein to control cancer and relieve symptoms.
 It usually consists of a specific number of cycles given for a particular period.
 The goal of chemotherapy is to destroy cancers that are left after surgery or to shrink cancer and slow the growth of the tumor if it recurs.

-Side effects of chemotherapy depend on the individual, and the type of chemotherapy done.
+The side effects of chemotherapy depend on the individual, and the type of chemotherapy done.
 They include fatigue, infection, nausea, vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects go away once the treatment is done.

-It is also called biologic therapy which is intended to boost natural defense to fight against cancer.
+It is also called biologic therapy, which is intended to boost natural defenses to fight cancer.
 It uses materials to restore immune system function.
 Different types of immunotherapies cause different side effects that include skin reactions, diarrhea, and weight changes.
-Talk with your doctor about possible side effects and see how to prevent or manage them.

 Book Experts Opinion